ashleytbasinger/linux-server-configuration/README.md

 1. Create new user named grader and give it the permission to sudo
   - SSH into the server through `ssh ubuntu@18.191.195.85 -p 22 -i udacity_final.rsa`
   - Run `$ sudo adduser grader` to create a new user named grader
-  - Create a new file in the sudoers directory with `sudo nano /etc/sudoers.d/grader`
+  - Create a new file in the sudoers directory with `sudo vim /etc/sudoers.d/grader`
   - Add the following text `grader ALL=(ALL:ALL) ALL`
-  - Run `sudo nano /etc/hosts`
+  - Run `sudo vim /etc/hosts`
   - Prevent the error `sudo: unable to resolve host` by adding this line `127.0.1.1 ip-10-20-52-12`
   - Protip: Use `sudo su - grader` to easily move back and forth as root and grader users.